-Instructions for the conduct of Practical and Comprehensive Viva-Voce of MBA Two Year Programme
+Instructions for the conduct of Practical, Comprehensive Viva-Voce, Workshop etc. for Two Year MBA Programme

-Computer Practical and Comprehensive Viva-voce wherever applicable, shall be conducted by a Board of Examiners on invitation of the concerned Director/Principal of the affiliated Institute of the University.
-The practical examination(s) of the courses (relating to IT/Computer or wherever specified) shall be conducted by the Board of Examiners, consisting of one internal faculty member (to be appointed by the Director of the concerned Institute); and one external examiner (to be appointed by the Vice-Chancellor on the recommendations of the PG Board of Studies in Management).
-The comprehensive vivavoce shall be conducted by a Board of Studies in Management comprising one Internal Faculty to be nominated by the Director of the concerned Institute; and two External Examiners from the Academic field (two members shall form the quorum).
-The external examiner shall only be invited, who is at present working as faculty on permanent basis against sanctioned post, approved by the University having experience of not less than FIVE years in the University or an Institute/College affiliated to University for the conduct of computer practical and comprehensive viva-voce.
+Conduct of Computer practical, Comprehensive Viva-voce, Workshop etc. wherever applicable, shall be done by a Board of examiners as per provisions in the concerned Ordinances of all programmes of MBA on invitation of the concerned Director/ Principal of the affiliated Institutes of the University.
+The external examiner in the concerned course only shall be invited , who is at present working as faculty on permanent basis against sanctioned post, approved by the University having experience of not less than FIVE years in the University or a Institute/ College affiliated to University for the conduct of computer practical, comprehensive viva-voce, workshop etc.

-The concerned Principal/Director of the College/Institute shall request the examiner at his own level and shall make necessary arrangements for the smooth conduct of the examinations as stipulated in the Ordinances.
+The concerned Principal/ Director of the College/ Institute shall request the examiner at his own level and shall make necessary arrangements for the smooth conduct of the examinations as stipulated in the Ordinances.
 The Principal/Director shall ensure to upload the marks awarded by the examiner(s) on the University website and also submit the hard copy of the award list along with attendance of the candidates and eligibility proof of examiner duly signed by both the examiner and Principal/Director to the office of the Controller of Examinations within 15 days of the conduct of examinations.

-The concerned Principal/Director is also required to make payment of TA/DA and examination remuneration to the examiner on the spot as per University norms and the same will be reimbursed by the University after submitting the bills to the Controller of Examinations duly verified by the concerned Principal/Director of the Institute.
+The concerned Principal/Director is also required to make payment of TA/DA and examination remuneration to the examiner on the spot as per University norms and the same will be reimbursed by the University after submitting the bills to the Controller of Examinations duly verified by the concerned Principal/ Director of the Institute.
 The Institutes/Colleges are also advised to invite the examiners from nearby stations only.
 In case the examiner(s) is/are invited beyond 100 k. m. distance (one way), the permission of the University may be sought.